imitelis/Full_Stack_Open_Exercises/part13/README.md

 Bonus task: order the data returned based on the number of likes, do the ordering in the database query.

-## Tasks 13.17-13.18.
+## Exercises 13.17-13.18.

-Task 13.17.
+### Exercise 13.17.

 Delete all tables from your application's database.

 Make a migration that initializes the database.
-Add created_at and updated_at timestamps for both tables.
+Add <em>created_at</em> and <em>updated_at</em> [timestamps](https://sequelize.org/master/manual/model-basics.html#timestamps) for both tables.
 Keep in mind that you will have to add them in the migration yourself.

-NOTE: be sure to remove the commands User.sync() and Blog.sync(), which synchronizes the models' schemas from your code, otherwise your migrations will fail.
+**NOTE:** Be sure to remove the commands <em>User.sync()</em> and <em>Blog.sync()</em>, which synchronizes the models' schemas from your code, otherwise your migrations will fail.

-NOTE2: if you have to delete tables from the command line (i.e. you don't do the deletion by undoing the migration), you will have to delete the contents of the migrations table if you want your program to perform the migrations again.
+**NOTE 2:** If you have to delete tables from the command line (i.e. you don't do the deletion by undoing the migration), you will have to delete the contents of the <em>migrations</em> table if you want your program to perform the migrations again.

-Task 13.18.
+### Exercise 13.18.

 Expand your application (by migration) so that the blogs have a year written attribute, i.e. a field year which is an integer at least equal to 1991 but not greater than the current year.
 Make sure the application gives an appropriate error message if an incorrect value is attempted to be given for a year written.

+## Exercises 13.19-13.23.

-Task 13.19.
+### Exercise 13.19.

-Give users the ability to add blogs on the system to a reading list.
-When added to the reading list, the blog should be in the unread state.
-The blog can later be marked as read.
+Give users the ability to add blogs on the system to a <em>reading list</em>.
+When added to the reading list, the blog should be in the <em>unread</em> state.
+The blog can later be marked as <em>read</em>.
 Implement the reading list using a connection table.
 Make database changes using migrations.

 In this task, adding to a reading list and displaying the list need not be successful other than directly using the database.

-Exercise 13.20.
+### Exercise 13.20.

 Now add functionality to the application to support the reading list.

-Adding a blog to the reading list is done by making an HTTP POST to the path /api/readinglists, the request will be accompanied with the blog and user id:
+Adding a blog to the reading list is done by making an HTTP POST to the path <em>/api/reading_lists</em>, the request will be accompanied with the blog and user id:

 ```
 {